- Undergraduate Program

 Due to COVID-19 travel restrictions, all travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

-This fellowship is administered jointly by PICS and DHRC, in collaboration with LACS Brazil Initiative.
-The fellowship provides a stipend of $6,000 to defray the travel expenses and costs of living in Brazil for 4-8 weeks.
+Administered jointly by PICS and DHRC, in collaboration with LACS Brazil Initiative, the fellowship provides a stipend of $6,000 to defray the travel expenses and costs of living in Brazil for 4-8 weeks.
 Each application will be reviewed by a joint review committee from DHRC, PICS, and the LACS Brazil Initiative.

 Academic or other experience in human rights or Latin American or Brazilian studies.
 Excellent analytical, writing, and speaking ability in English.
 Portuguese or Spanish proficiency highly desirable.
 The ability to share ideas, thoughts, and information effectively with a diverse range of audiences to develop two-way understanding.
 The ability to work cooperatively across organizational boundaries to achieve shared goals.